bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_transformations.md

 agg.LinkTo(dest);
 ```

-To achieve the same behaviour with your own functions, you could create the Aggregation like this:
+To achieve the same behavior with your own functions, you could create the Aggregation like this:

 ```C#
 Aggregation<MyRow, MyAggRow> agg = new Aggregation<MyRow, MyAggRow>(